|

 19, 1989/TM Century 21 "Miami's WAXY" Package (Dallas)

 jingle packages.
-In its first partnership with Big D FM, this is
+This was its first partnership with Big D FM.
+In

 - After a long period without jingles, DRC FM began airing